anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-bone/index.md

 If you add this component to some GameObject, this GameObject will be removed and bone is merged to parent bone.

-If the parent component also have Merge Bone component, two bones are merged to parent of parent bone and so on.
+If the parent GameObject also have Merge Bone component, two bones are merged to parent of parent bone and so on.

 All children of GameObject this component is applied to will belongs to parent of this GameObject.